ebzzry/ebzzry.github.io/conkeror-bookmarks.md

 ```

 If it displays a version string, with a build date and hash, then
-we're set.
+you're set.

-We also need to have a Java Runtime Environment (JRE) installed.
+You also need to have a Java Runtime Environment (JRE) installed.
 To
 determine if you have it, run:

 ```bash